ip413/conclusion-separated-data/_posts/2020-07-02-data-source.md

 * [wyniki_gl_na_kand_po_obwodach_xlsx.zip](https://wybory.gov.pl/prezydent20200628/data/1/csv/wyniki_gl_na_kand_po_obwodach_xlsx.zip)

-You have be aware that although downloaded zip  and xlsx files inside have different checksum from day to day.
-When you extract, and transform to csv files the checksum should be the same (md5).
+You have be aware that although downloaded zip  and xlsx files inside have different checksum from day to day, when you extract and transform content to csv files the checksum should be the same (md5).
 I don't know why...

 ```